 Much of the floating tussock controlled with herbicides decomposes at the surface.
 Some of the material falls to the bottom to break down further.
 Even more organic material would be deposited on the lake bottom over time if the tussock was not controlled.
 By removing long-existing tussocks, wave action, oxygen, and light can once again reach the sediments to further break down accumulated organic deposits and stimulate regeneration of rooted submersed and emergent plants.
 Control of tussocks as they begin to form usually results in a one-time or short-term deposition of small amounts of organics that do not significantly impact the lake bottom.

 Occasionally tussocks must be immediately controlled, such as when they become lodged against bridge pilings or flood control structures.
 Such instances can occur during a hurricane.
 In these cases, much more labor intensive and expensive methods like shredders, harvesters, barge-mounted track hoes, or draglines are employed.

 There is enormous variability among floating islands, from the composition and thickness of suspended sediments to the type and amount of vegetation growing at the surface.
 Plants range from soft tissue herbaceous plants to trees up to 10 inches in diameter and 50 feet tall.
 This variability requires the use of a wide array of machinery and innovation.
-Floating island control is messy business and always has some level of negative impact.
-Removing the island means removing plant and animal habitat.
+Floating island control is a messy business and always has some level of negative impact.
+Removing the island means removing plant and animal habitats.

 The Fish and Wildlife Commission’s Invasive Plant Management Section looks for the most cost-effective control program that is compatible with other uses and functions of the water body.
 In developing control plans, managers ask two very important questions: